 I am a combination of many different stories.
-The things I have discovered about my genealogy make me want to delve even deeper into who and why I am, and what it means to be an American.
+The things I have discovered about my genealogy make me want to delve even deeper into who and why I am, and what it means to be an American, a mother, and an artist.
 Creating art that contemplates many narratives; I’m able to see the pain, good fortune, tough luck and ingenuity that create the sum of many parts that culminates in me and provides the stuff of what my children will grow into.

 What do you enjoy most about printmaking?